Resonating Devices in Nature for Communication and Information Reception

 Cicadas have one primary muscle group in their abdomen that enables them to sing.
 This muscle group consists of three muscles: the tymbal muscle pair, the tensor muscle, and the ventral longitudinal muscle (Stokes & Josephson, 2004; Young & Bennet-Clark, 1995).
 The tymbal and tensor muscles interact directly with the tymbal.
 The tymbal generally consists of a planar-circular membrane which is reinforced yet flexible (Stokes & Josephson, 2004).
 The ventral longitudinal muscle depresses or expands the abdomen which changes the size of the opening between the abdomen and the metathorax.
 This helps modulate the volume of the cicada’s song because this is where the sound waves radiate out of the cicada (Stokes & Josephson, 2004).
 The tensor muscle is fan-shaped and directly attached to the tymbal from the edge of the metathorax (Stokes & Josephson, 2004).
 Its motion controls the rigidity of the tymbal itself, which modulates the amplitude of the resulting sound waves (Stokes & Josephson, 2004).
 The tymbal muscle is directly attached at the base of the tymbal, as seen in Figure 3.

-Figure 3: a. and b. show the general anatomy of the cicada. c. demonstrates the tymbal muscles (long cylindrical structures in the center) and the tensor muscles (attached to the bottom).
+Fig. 3. a. and b. show the general anatomy of the cicada. c. demonstrates the tymbal muscles (long cylindrical structures in the center) and the tensor muscles (attached to the bottom).
 The tymbal are the etched structure on the sides (Hemiptera, 2011).

 Its contractions exert a force on the tymbal creating a 1st class lever; levers are simple machines that utilize torque to obtain a mechanical advantage.
 They consist of a force which provides the torque, a rotation point (fulcrum) and a resultant force in the direction of rotation (load).
 There are three classes of levers, each with different placements for its three components, as each placement has unique characteristics.
 In this case, the force is the contraction of the muscle, the fulcrum is the base of the tymbal, and the load is the tymbal itself.
 One advantage of a 1st class lever is that the load travels much further than the exerted force, which stands true in the tymbal’s case; the tymbal moves twice the distance of the muscles’ contracting motion (Young & Bennet-Clark, 1994).
 The tymbal muscles are the largest muscles within the group; they are bigger than both the tensor and ventral longitudinal muscles by approximately one order of magnitude (Stokes & Josephson, 2004).
 It is important to note that muscle power is proportional to mass and size, which indicates that the tymbal muscles are power muscles and the tensor and ventral muscles are small control muscles.
 This point is further demonstrated by the biochemical characteristics found within these muscles.

-Biochemical Nature of the Muscle Group
+Biochemical nature of the muscle group

 Power muscles, such as the tymbal muscles, are richly supplied by mitochondria, while control muscles lack significant power production (Stokes & Jefferson, 2004).
 This is because power muscles require a high and sustained rate of ATP to exert the forces that their functionality requires.
 This is especially true for the tymbal muscles, which must contract and relax at a relatively high frequency (Stokes & Josephson, 2004).
 Control muscles, such as the ventral longitudinal muscle, do not have to emit such large amounts of mechanical power and thus lack the same concentration of mitochondria.
 Furthermore, the innervation of each muscle within the group differs substantially based on its function.
 A muscle’s innervation is provided by motor axons; electrical signals within the peripheral nervous system are converted by these neurons into physical impulses within the muscle.
 The neurotransmitter acetylcholine released from the synapses of the motor axons and binds to receptors within the muscle fibers, causing an action potential to occur (Knierim, n.d.).
 An action potential is a rapid change in a cell membrane’s voltage caused by a transfer of ions with its surroundings, creating an electrical signal which causes contraction in muscles.
 A motor unit consists of a motor axon and all the muscle fibers it innervates (Knierim, n.d.).
 The number of motor units as well as their size indicate the function of the muscle group they direct.
 For example, the tymbal muscles are each innervated by a single but relatively large motor unit, which has a short and binary twitch.
 The tymbal muscles have minimal complexity within their motion; they are either entirely contracted or relaxed.
 This is appropriate given that power muscles need short twitches to exert a large force due to Newton’s first law, and they also have anti-fatigue characteristics useful for high frequency operations (Knierim, n.d.).
 The ventral longitudinal muscle has a highly complex motion and thus has more than six motor units (Stokes and Josephson, 2004).
 Additionally, the ventral muscle’s innervation is slow, which reflects how control muscles exert forces over longer increments of time, using less power (Stokes and Josephson, 2004).

-The Tymbal as a Resonating Device
+The tymbal as a resonating device

 Now that we understand the muscles controlling the tymbal, we can analyze its resonating motion to delineate how cicadas sing.
 As established, the tymbal buckles in due to the torque exerted by the tymbal muscles, deforming towards a set of consecutive, parallel ribs (Young & Bennet-Clark, 1994).
 These ribs are embedded in resilin meaning that they are fixed at both ends (Young & Bennet-Clark, 1994).
 As demonstrated in Figures 4 and 5, the tymbal translates backwards, pushing into the first rib; however, since the rib is fixed on both ends, it deforms at its weakest point.

-Figure 4: Cycle of the tymbal resonator.
+Fig. 4.
+Cycle of the tymbal resonator.
 As the tymbal translates backwards, it causes the parallel set of ribs to deflect (Stokes & Josephson, 1994).

-Figure 5: Closeup of the tymbal resonator and ribs (Stokes & Josephson, 1994).
+Fig. 5.
+Closeup of the tymbal resonator and ribs (Stokes & Josephson, 1994).

 The rib deflects because the force exerted by the tymbal is greater than the restoring force provided by the elasticity of the rib (Stokes & Josephson, 1994).
 The tymbal continues to move backwards towards the other ribs, causing up to three ribs to deflect, much like an elastic band (Stokes & Josephson, 1994).
 As the tymbal muscles relax, and the tymbal moves back to its initial position, the ribs rapidly regain their original, non-deflected shape.
 The elastic energy stored within the rib is quickly released into kinetic and sound energy, producing an audible click (Stokes & Josephson, 1994).
 As the tymbal oscillates rapidly, the ribs undergo several deformations per second, and the rapid series of consecutive clicks produces the cicada’s song.
 The dominant frequency emitted from these ribs depends on the position of the tymbal.
 The largest ribs produce sound waves at a frequency of around 4 kHz, while the smaller ribs oscillate closer to 6 kHz (Stokes & Josephson, 1994).
 These waves are amplified by the tymbal itself; its frequency will match the waves produced by the ribs, and the exiting sound waves are amplified much like a tuning fork (Stokes & Josephson, 1994).